moderndayNeo/kodfit/README.md

 }
 ```
 ### Modern Javascript and React Practices
-Componentizing the app and using React Hooks allows for easily maintainable code.
-Asynchronous Javascript results in a smooth user experience even if an API call fails on the backend.
+Asynchronous Javascript results in a smooth user experience even if an API call fails.

 ```js
 import React, { useState, useEffect } from 'react';